kiprotect/kb/README.md

 * When all open questions and the collected feedback is addressed, we merge your improvement into the master branch and publish it on [our portal](https://gdpr.dpkit.com).

+The following sections discuss specific types of materials on this portal that you can contribute to.

+## Wiki

+Wiki pages are a great place to collect relevant information about an article, definition, topic or recital.
+Currently we do not have a fixed structure for this as we still try to figure out what's the best format, so please feel free to structure you content as you see fit and submit it for discussion early and often.

+To create a new Wiki page for an article, go to the relevant source directory (e.g. `src/en/gdpr/chapters/1/sections/0/articles`) and create a file calles `[article-number]-wiki.md` (e.g. `1-wiki.md`).
+The content of the file will be picked up during the generation of the site and added to the corresponding article.

+## Summary

+An article summary should help people to quickly grasp the essence of the article without being overwhelmed by legalese.
+Summaries should be short (obviously) and be writen in an accessible language.
+Feel free to make use of bullet lists and emphasis (e.g. **bold text**) but try to keep it simple.

+To create a new summary page for an article, go to the relevant source directory (e.g. `src/en/gdpr/chapters/1/sections/0/articles`) and create a file calles `[article-number]-summary.md` (e.g. `1-summary.md`).
+The content of the file will be picked up during the generation of the site and added to the corresponding article.

 # Contributors